Karnataka Counselling Round 1: Important Dates, Documents & Process

 SC/ST/Cat-I/PWD | 500 |

-Candidates are required to bring the requisite documents in original and submit the Xerox copies of the same during the verification process of KEA:
+Candidates are required to bring the following documents in original and submit the Xerox copies of the same during the verification process of KEA:

-- Copy of the Karnataka NEET counseling 2021 application form (final copy post submission)
+- Copy of the Karnataka NEET counselling 2021 application form (final copy post submission)

-- Proof of payment of the counseling fee
+- Proof of payment of the counselling fee

 - NEET 2021 admit card